anna-dor-plumsail/documents-docs/source/document-generation/xlsx/charts.rst

 .. image:: ../../_static/img/document-generation/pie-chart-result-small.png
     :alt: Pie chart result

-You can download the source document and the result document for this example in the `pie and clustered columns charts demo <./demos.html#tables>`_.
+You can download the source document and the result document for this example in the `pie and clustered column charts demo <./demos.html#pie-and-clustered-column-charts>`_.
 Description of the example is below.

 JSON representation of the object: